-- 4.3 Given the importance of information to an attorney's practice where (as a resource) information has always been at least as important as labour and capital, the importance of proper governance of information and the information and communications technologies used to process information cannot be underestimated. - This is recognised in more general terms in the new Companies Act (No. 71 of 2008), the King III Report (effective from the 1st March 2010) and the Protection of Personal Information Bill (currently before Parliament), which bring with them significant change to the ICT Governance landscape in South Africa.
+- 4.3 Given the importance of information to an attorney's practice where (as a resource) information has always been at least as important as labour and capital, the importance of proper governance of information and the information and communications technologies used to process information cannot be underestimated. - This is recognised in more general terms in the new Companies Act (No. 71 of 2008), the King IV Report (effective from the 1st April 2017) and the Protection of Personal Information Act, which bring with them significant change to the ICT Governance landscape in South Africa. - 4.5 The recognition of the importance of cybersecurity has been the development of cybersecurity policy framework and the resultant Cybercrimes and Cybersecurity Bill.
+The comment on the Bill is currently being processed by the Department of Justice and Correctional Services and it is expected it will make recommendations to Parliament early in 2018. - 4.6 The Bill has been broadly criticised and while improvements have been made, the Bill remains heavily biased in favour of national security and law enforcement at the expense of the civil liberties of citizens.
+In this regard the Bill will be subjected to significant debate in the House of Assembly.